-This easy winter kale, white bean, and lemon soup is light, healthy, and still cozy, just right for a quick weeknight dinner.
+This easy winter kale white bean soup with lemon soup is light, healthy, and still cozy, just right for a quick weeknight dinner.
 About 30 minutes from start to finish and a meal in a bowl!
 Skip to the recipe →

 Another simple seasonal soup for you guys!
 I’m all about soups at the best of times, and especially now while we’re in the midst of renovations.
-This is an easy vegan kale, white bean, and lemon soup, with household staples like carrots, celery, and onion.
+This is an easy vegan kale white bean soup, with household staples like lemon, carrots, celery, and onion.
 It’s a lighter variation of a traditional eintopf – literally just ‘one pot’ – a German soup or stew that uses what’s in the refrigerator or cupboard.

 Since celery, carrots, onions, and garlic last forever, kale or other greens can be frozen, and a can of beans is easy to keep, this is a good bare-cupboards meal.
 At this time of year, all of these ingredients are in season or over wintering.
 Despite it being near the end of winter without much fresh produce, plenty of lemon zest and juice brighten the soup up, and its low carb nature keeps things light.
 You probably have just about everything you need to make this kale and white bean soup already in the house, and if not, it’s all inexpensive and easy to find.